×

 • Manage all VMs from a single interface, making it easier to deploy patches or updates while reducing errors.

-Use Cases of Hardware Virtualization
+Use Cases of Legacy Hardware Virtualization

 • Powering mission-critical legacy applications to run without the need for old hardware